androettop/create-base-cli/README.md

 - **Easy Configurations:** Store and access CLI configurations conveniently through JSON files in the user's home directory.

+- **Update Notifications:** Automatically notify users when a new version of your CLI is available.

 - **Is beautiful:** Just see what a beautiful it is \*-\*

 ![Screenshot](screenshot.png)